tshepang/blog/content/poll results of debian-user's favorite FLOSS.md

 tags = ['Debian']
 +++

-Here\'s an index of the poll results where I asked on debian-user mailing list what their favorite FLOSS is.
-It\'s a yearly poll which has been running for a few years now, and is now defunct:
+Here's an index of the poll results where I asked on debian-user mailing list what their favorite FLOSS is.
+It's a yearly poll which has been running for a few years now, and is now defunct:

 -   [2009]